-This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-5, 38-65 and 255-268.
-The Board of Directors and the Managing Director are responsible for this other information.
+This document also contains other information than the annual accounts and consolidated accounts and is found on pages 1-5, 37-73 and 277-279.
+The remuneration report for 2021 is also other information The Board of Directors and the Managing Director are responsible for this other information.